Henry Heath (Mormon pioneer): Emigration to Nauvoo

 At age seventeen, Heath left England with his mother and two brothers on September 1, 1845.
-The family eventually settled in the Mormon community of Nauvoo, Illinois..
+The family eventually settled in the Mormon community of Nauvoo, Illinois.

-Nauvoo was in turmoil when Henry arrived after the Death of Joseph Smith sixteen months earlier.
+Nauvoo was in turmoil when Henry arrived after the death of Joseph Smith sixteen months earlier.
 Since that time, mobs of anti-Mormon agitators regularly harassed residents.
 By October 1845, the future of the Latter-day Saint settlement at Nauvoo was increasingly in doubt.
 Pressured by the state militia and continued mob violence, most residents were preparing to depart the city, ultimately for settlement in the American West.
 (See Mormon Pioneers article.)

 Edward Hunter and Nicholas Silcock secured a wagon (likely built by Silcock) and trained Henry and the boys to drive teams.
-They were scheduled to leave Nauvoo in February, bt stayed behind with Hunter while he attempted to sell his considerable property in Nauvoo.
-When that proved futile, Barbara Heath and her three sons left Nauvoo in April, 146 along with Edward Hunter and his family.
+They were scheduled to leave Nauvoo in February, but stayed behind with Hunter while he attempted to sell his considerable property in Nauvoo.
+When that proved futile, Barbara Heath and her three sons left Nauvoo in April, 1846 along with Edward Hunter and his family.
 The Heaths lived in Nauvoo for only six months.
 They traveled to Council Bluffs, Iowa, and then on to Winter Quarters at the North part of present-day Omaha Nebraska, arriving in September 1846.
 Nicholas and Jane Heath Silcock remained behind for one more month while Nicholas assisted in the final work on the Nauvoo temple.
 Several volumes in his own writing, plus numerous compilations of family history indicated Nicholas and Thomas did not immediately follow with the saints west.
-Poor and without funds they would move to St. Louis where Thomas became the leader of the sixth ward of saints.
-Edward Hunter a, couple of years later back in St. Louis would encourage Thomas and Jane to move west to avoid a bad fever plague hindering Jane's health in the St. Louis area.
+Poor and without funds, they would move to St. Louis where Thomas became the leader of the sixth ward of saints.
+Edward Hunter, a couple of years later back in St. Louis would encourage Thomas and Jane to move west to avoid a bad fever plague hindering Jane's health in the St. Louis area.

 Orphan

-At Winter Quarters, the sudden influx of approximately 2,500 strained local resources.
+At Winter Quarters, the sudden influx of approximately 2,500 settlers strained local resources.
 Despite efforts to trade with local residents and American Indians, many suffered from scurvy due to the lack of fresh vegetables in their diet.
 Still weak from a battle with malaria ("ague") contracted en route from Nauvoo, Barbara Heath contracted scurvy and, "lay ill for fourteen weeks."
-She died October 20, 1846 from either scurvy or malaria and was buried in an unmarked grave.
+She died October 20, 1846, from either scurvy or malaria and was buried in an unmarked grave.
 Her name is listed, however, on a memorial to Mormons who died at Winter Quarters.
 Barbara's death left Henry (aged 18) and his two brothers, Thomas (15) and Frederick (13) orphaned.

 Trek to Salt Lake Valley

-Edward Hunter became the Heath boyboy'srrogate father.
+Edward Hunter became the Heaths' surrogate father.
 He led a wagon company of 155 people and 59 wagons from Winter Quarters to the Great Salt Lake Valley.
 Henry, and most likely Thomas Heath, were teamsters in the company.
 They are listed as members of the company in a letter sent from the trail by Hunter to Church leaders on August 17, 1847.
-Henry departed Winter Quarters Junon e 19 and entered the Salt Lake Valley on October 1, 1847.
+Henry departed Winter Quarters June 19 and entered the Salt Lake Valley on October 1, 1847.